blbadger/blbadger.github.io/polynomial-roots.md

 This does not mean that finding the roots to this equation is impossible, but instead that there is no expression consisting of radicals $ \sqrt x$, addition, subtraction, multiplication, and division that represents the roots of this equation.
 How does one know that $x^5-x-1$ cannot be rooted?
 As a first step, one can find roots to an equation by attempting to factor it.
 Factoring here means representing a polynomial by two or more smaller polynomials, so $a(x) = b(x)c(x)$.
 Can the above expression be factored?

-Perhaps the most direct way to check if a polynomial may be factored is to use Eisenstein's irreducibility criterion, were a polynomial
+Perhaps the most direct way to check if a polynomial may be factored is to use Eisenstein's irreducibility criterion, where a polynomial $a(x)$ defined as

 $$
 a(x) = a_0 + a_1x + \cdots + a_nx^n